5.9. Serializable Snapshot Isolation

 5.9.1.
 Basic Strategy for SSI Implementation

 Figure 5.12(1) shows a schedule.
 Here, Transaction_A reads Tuple_B and Transaction_B reads Tuple_A.
 Then, Transaction_A writes Tuple_A and Transaction_B writes Tuple_B.
-In this case, there are two rw-conflicts, and they make a cycle in the precedence graph of this schedule, as shown in Figure 5.12(2).
-Thus, this schedule has a serialization anomaly, Write-Skew.
+In this case, two rw-conflicts exist.
+These conflicts form a cycle in the precedence graph of this schedule, as shown in Figure 5.12(2).
+Thus, this schedule contains a serialization anomaly, Write-Skew.

 Figure 5.12.
 Write-Skew schedule and its precedence graph.

-Conceptually, there are three types of conflicts: wr-conflicts (Dirty Reads), ww-conflicts (Lost Updates), and rw-conflicts.
-However, wr- and ww-conflicts do not need to be considered because PostgreSQL prevents such conflicts, as shown in the previous sections.
-Thus, SSI implementation in PostgreSQL only needs to consider rw-conflicts.
+Conceptually, three types of conflicts exist: wr-conflicts (Dirty Reads), ww-conflicts (Lost Updates), and rw-conflicts.
+However, PostgreSQL ignores wr- and ww-conflicts because it prevents them as shown in the previous sections.
+Therefore, the SSI implementation in PostgreSQL only considers rw-conflicts.

-PostgreSQL takes the following strategy for the SSI implementation:
+PostgreSQL adopts the following strategy for SSI implementation:

 1. Record all objects (tuples, pages, relations) accessed by transactions as SIREAD locks.